spamegg1/reviews/README.md

 ### <a name="intro-to-net"></a> Intro to Networking

-This course was a major bummer coming off the euphoric high of Nand2Tetris.
+This course was a major bummer coming off the euphoria of Nand2Tetris.
 It's very long, technical, academic, hard and boring.
 It has no programming assignments.
 The two instructors (one of which keeps appearing with a different hair color every lecture) don't do a very good job of explaining things.
 Lecture videos are usually very long.
 This course is a HUGE, many metric tons of info dump on your brain.

 The quizzes and exams are very difficult, the questions are hard to understand, very wordy and vague (like what students call "word problems" in math classes), and very difficult to get feedback on.
 I finished with a 79/100 overall on the course.
 The exams don't let you try again, also don't give feedback on right/wrong answers.
 The quizzes let you try as many times as you want, but sometimes I had to do blind-guessing for 100 different values just so I could see the correct answer explanation.
 They are not multiple-choice.
 These questions are so difficult, riddled with so many different unit conversions and constants, it's so hard to know even when I'm doing something right.